T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Network load - Current network traffic value against maximal value detected (across all network adapters into the system).
 - Max.
 Temperature - Maximal temperature in Celsius degree across all temperature sensors detected into the system.
 - Battery level - Battery charge level in percent (100=discharged, 0=full).
 - Max.
 Fan RPM - Maximal RPM (in percent of maximum) across all system fans.
-This indicator will only work if "Fan control" is enabled.
+This indicator will only works if "Fan control" is enabled.
+- Power consumption - Current system power drain level.
+This indicator will only works if "ESID sensors" enabled at "Settings".

 You can use "Minimal value" slider to define zone of no reaction - for example, for temperature it's nice to set it to the room temperature - only heat above it will change colour.
 "Gauge" checkbox changes behaviour for groups only.
 If Gauge on, all lights in group works as a level indicator (100% colour below indicator value, 0% colour above indicator value, mixed in between.